dxslly/CCP-Command-Palette/README.md

-#Chrome Command Pallete
+#Chrome Command Palette

-Do you love Sublime's Command Pallete?
+Do you love Sublime's Command Palette?
 Of course you do!
 Chrome Command Pallete, or CCP for short, is a chrome extention that allows you to easily accomplish many tasks using only a keyboard.
 Forget memorizing every shortcut, learn Chrome Command Pallete.

-##How to use Chrome Command Pallete
+##How to use Chrome Command Palette

 1) Open CCP by pressing <UNDEDIRMINED KEY COMBINATION>